 Programme Year Zero

-Based at Carmel College in St Helens, about nine miles from the main University precinct.
-The college offers small class sizes and high standards of academic achievement.
-G408 students follow a foundation module in Mathematics and have a choice of two other modules taken from Physics, Chemistry, Biology, Information Technology or Geography.
+Year Zero is based at Carmel College, St Helens, about nine miles away from the main University precinct.
+The College offers small class sizes and high standards of academic achievement.

 Programme Year One

 In Years Two, Three and Four, students follow appropriate modules for their chosen programme:

 The programme detail and modules listed are illustrative only and subject to change.

 We are leading the UK’s involvement in the international ‘Conceive-Design-Implement-Operate’ (cdio.org) initiative – an innovative educational framework for producing the next generation of engineers – providing students with an education stressing engineering fundamentals set in the context of conceiving, designing, implementing and operating real world systems and products.
 Students will benefit from this involvement and become ‘industry-ready’ graduates.